 Who We Are

-How does ALT differ from the Fulton County/City of Atlanta Land Bank Authority?
+How does ALT differ from the Metro Atlanta Land Bank?

-The Fulton County/City of Atlanta Land Bank Authority is a public entity created to efficiently hold, manage and develop abandoned, blighted and tax-foreclosed property.
+The Metro Atlanta Land Bank is a public entity created to efficiently hold, manage and develop abandoned, blighted and tax-foreclosed property.
 Land banks act as a legal and financial mechanism to transform such property back to productive use.
-ALT works closely with the Land Bank Authority to develop permanently affordable housing on eligible property.
+ALT works closely with the Metro Atlanta Land Bank to develop permanently affordable housing on eligible property.
 Learn More.

 Is ALT a government entity?